p-hueber/prefetcharr/README.md

 ## Details ##

 _prefetcharr_ periodically polls your media server for active playback sessions.
-For TV shows, it checks whether the episode played is near the end of a season.
+For TV shows, it checks whether the pilot is playing or if the end of a season is almost reached.
 If that's the case and the next season isn't downloaded yet, _prefetcharr_ asks _Sonarr_ to monitor it and initiate a season search.